 Fertilize Your Lawn

 If you’re going to plant seeds, you should fertilize your lawn to help them along.
-You can get a slow-release ideal fall fertilizer which will benefit your lawn in many ways.
+You can get a slow-release ideal fall fertilizer that will benefit your lawn in many ways.
 Fertilizer helps protect grassroots from freezing, gives your grass energy, and protects your lawn against disease, drought, and cold.

-Consider an application of fertilizer in the late fall as part of your fall lawn carel, to give you lawn the boost it needs to bounce back in the spring.
+Consider an application of fertilizer in the late fall as part of your fall lawn care, to give your lawn the boost it needs to bounce back in the spring.

 Aerate the Soil

 When fertilizing your lawn you should aerate the soil so that the fertilizer can reach the roots.
 Spring or fall are the best times of year to aerate your lawn.
 By using an aerating tool for lawn aeration, you can poke holes into the ground so that the fertilizer goes all the way down.
 This prevents your soil from becoming clogged and covered in a layer of thatch over time.

 Final Thoughts on Fall Lawn Care

 Why not make the most of the last days of warm weather?
 In a few simple steps, you can complete your fall lawn care for the winter months.
 Get that seed planted, aerate the soil, fertilize that lawn, and clean up that lawn now.

 Do you have any suggestions for completing a fall lawn care program on your homestead?
 Please post your suggestions in the comment section below so others can benefit from your ideas.
-Then get out their and complete your own fall lawn care on your homestead.
+Then get out there and complete your own fall lawn care on your homestead.